GarvBatra3089/Guessing-Game/README.md

 # Guessing-Game
-## A simple number guessing game
+## A simple number guessing game, in multiple programming languages

-There is not much scope for anything really, but any improvement suggestions and PRs are still welcome \
+All PRs are welcome
-Made by Garv Batra
+### Made by Garv Batra